 “It’s not just even just for her [Wick].
 I’ve also had problems with patients that have had gastric bypass and trying to nutrify – is a word that we use – the children as well,” Delaney says, adding that she is seeing more and more bypass patients and their difficulty with nutrient absorption ranges from mild to severe.
 “We have a lot of them and it varies in degree.
 Now, Rachel was the most severe degree, as there’s no stomach.”

-“During my preconception appointment, she did a blood workup to check for nutritional deficiencies and to check for proper liver and kidney functioning,” says Gill who believes that seeing specialists who deal with gastric bypass patients is helpful.
+“During my preconception appointment, she did a blood workup to check for nutritional deficiencies and to check for proper liver and kidney functioning,” says Gill, who believes that seeing specialists who deal with gastric bypass patients is helpful for all TG patients.

 Gill offers a unique perspective because she can compare this pregnancy to her earlier ones.